 Geography is an integrated social studies discipline that brings physical and human systems together in a study of people, places, and environments.
 The course focuses on the investigation of the physical as well as the cultural, political, and economic horizons of our world.
 Throughout the semester, students will study current and past events to discover how human and physical geography shape the environments in which people live.
 Students will also develop an understanding of how geography impacts the relationships between countries.
 The course fosters students' mapping, graphing, reading and writing skills.
-Students are expected to complete a Blue House writing to standard.
+Students are expected to complete a Blue House writing to standard political and economic factors that helped Hitler rise to power and focus his country on extermination of the Jews.
+We will analyze threads of Jewish history from Medieval times through World War II.
+We will examine why genocides occur and ask questions about whether or not humans are obligated to work to stop oppression.